open-education-hub/essentials-security/explaining-the-internet/README.md

 ![Anatomy of a URL](./assets/url_anatomy.png)

 Let's disect these components:
-- **The scheme** (sometimes called _schema_) indicates the application layer protocol that the browser must use to request the resouce.
+- **The scheme** (sometimes called _schema_) indicates the application layer protocol that the browser must use to request the resource.
 Usually, for websites, the protocol is HTTP (unsecured) or HTTPS (secured).
 We'll get into the details of HTTP in the [next session](../rediscovering-the-browser).
 Other schemes include `ftp` (File Transfer Protocol), `git`, `mailto` etc.